blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 #### Session 5.
 Advanced Conditional Looping

 **Lesson 1.** It is complicated<br>
-In this lesson, the loop is getting complicated – the basic step within the loop is composed of two instructions.
+Students learn to code loops whose bodies are composed of two instructions.

 **Lesson 2.** Two is a company <br>
-Up until now, the students solved the challenges using a single loop and blocks inside the loop.
-In this lesson, students will learn how to implement two separate loops one after the other.
+Students learn how to implement two separate loops, one after the other.

 **Lesson 3.** Look Around<br>
-Students will use multiple loops as required for moving back and forth.
+Students use multiple loops to move back and forth.

 **Lesson 4.** Three is more fun <br>
-In this lesson, students will learn how to add more than two loops and how to use the same conditional loop for different parts of the solution.
+Students learn how to add more than two loops and use the same conditional loop for different parts of the solution.
 </div>

 <div class="col-sm-4 left">